 Generally, you can get a large bottle for a couple of dollars at any supermarket.
 Just be sure to check the pH of your water before introducing it into your tank since different processing systems exist across different brands, which could cause a fluctuation in the pH of a given product.

 If your spring water tests high or low, you can simply use pH adjusting treatments to get it to the correct levels.
 These are usually rather inexpensive and can be picked up at most major pet stores with ease.
 Some bigger retail stores like Wal-Mart may have them as well, though not all will stock them fully if they are not in high demand.

 4. “Betta Water”

-Betta Water, as it is marketed, is perhaps the ultimate scam produce for beginner Betta keepers.
-You can find these bottled waters on the shelves of big name pet stores.
+Betta Water, as it is marketed, is perhaps the ultimate scam produced for beginner Betta keepers.
+You can find these bottled waters on the shelves of big-name pet stores.

 Bettas actually need five gallons or more, with more being better.
 Because of the lower water volume, lower gallon tanks actually stress your fish and expose them to higher ammonia levels unless maintained extremely carefully, making it more likely for them to get sick.

 On top of this, Betta Water usually costs between four and eight dollars per bottle.
 For reference, you can get upwards of twenty gallons or more for around three dollars with a bottle of conditioner.
 Literally twenty times the amount of water for just three dollars more.

 The super oxygenated claim is an absolute joke.
 Water has an oxygen threshold, meaning that once it reaches a certain point of saturation it will simply release excess oxygen back into the air.
 There is literally no such thing as super oxygenation.